Generalized Pitman-Stanley polytope: vertices and faces: Enumeration of number of vertices

 \leadingtermvertices

 \begin{proof} The leading term of $|\lambda|!\cdot v^{(n,m)}(\aaa,{\bf 0})$ is the number $p_{\aaa,{\bf 0},|\lambda|}$ of standard vertex plane partitions of shape $\lambda=\lambda(\aaa)$.
 By Proposition~\ref{prop:char standard vertex pp}, standard vertex plane partitions have entries that are strictly decreasing along rows and columns, and where southwest-northeast diagonals are strictly decreasing as well.
-We claim that these standard vertex plane partitions are in bijection with shifted standard Young tableaux (shifted SYT) of shifted skew shape $\nu/\rho \subseteq \delta_n$.
-Shifted SYT increase along rows and columns, and thus also along their northwest-southeast diagonal.
-In the schematic to represent both of these objects in Figure~\ref{fig:schematicshifted}, we see that there is a bijection if we send $A$ to $C'$, $B$ to $A'$ and $C$ to $B'$.
-The entries in the vertex plane partition are $\{0,1,\ldots, |\lambda|-1\}$ whereas those in the shifted SYT are $\{1,2,\ldots, |\lambda|\}$, so we also need to shift all entries by 1.
-See Figure~\ref{fig:ex_shifted} for a concrete example. \end{proof}
+We claim that these standard vertex plane partitions are in bijection with shifted standard Young tableaux (shifted SYT) of shifted shape $\lambda'$.
+Since $\aaa \in \{0,1\}^n$, then $\lambda(\aaa)$ has columns of distinct lenghts and so $\lambda'$ is a strict partition.
+Given a standard vertex plane partition $\pi$ of shape $\lambda$, let $T$ be the shifted tableau of shifted shape $\lambda'$ whose entries in the $i$th row are the complement (i.e., $|\lambda|-c$ where $c$ is the entry) of the entries in the $i$th column of $\pi$.
+In the schematic to represent both of these objects in Figure~\ref{fig:schematicshifted}, we see that there is a bijection if we send $A$ to $A'$, $B$ to $B'$, $C$ to $C'$, and take complements.
+See Figure~\ref{fig:ex_shifted} for a concrete example.
+This map is a bijection. \end{proof}

 In the case of $\aaa={\bf 1}$ and $\bb={\bf 0}$, the number of standard vertex plane partitions has a product formula.

 \begin{corollary} We have that $p_{\mathbf{1},\mathbf{0},\binom{n+1}{2}} = \binom{n+1} {2}!\cdot(1!\cdot2!\cdots(n-1)!)/(1!\cdot 3! \cdots (2n-1)!).$ \end{corollary}